 - If you have never blogged before but you want to improve your professional branding on LinkedIn, what should you blog about?
 Typically, you’ll blog about your area of expertise.
 In the process, you can show how much of an SME you are.

-- As a company, how can you leverage this new publishing platform for your social media marketing, social selling, or employee advocacy efforts?
+- As a company, how can you put this publishing platform to work for your social media marketing, social selling, or employee advocacy efforts?
 For example, an employee can write about how they enjoy working for your company.

 - If you are already a blogger or content creator, should you publish unique content on LinkedIn or write something new?
 Or between these options, you can repurpose existing content into a slightly different format for LinkedIn.